Opentrons/opentrons/api/docs/source/examples.rst

 Examples
 ########

-All examples on this page assume the following containers and pipette:
+All examples on this page assume the following labware and pipette:

 .. testcode:: examples